NTNU-IHB/FMU-proxy/README.md

 [Server](https://github.com/NTNU-IHB/FMU-proxy/wiki/Servers) implementations already exists for C++ and JVM, while [client](https://github.com/NTNU-IHB/FMU-proxy/wiki/Clients) implementations exists for C++, JVM, Python and (browser) JavaScript.
 And its easy to add additional implementations, as the RPC frameworks will generate most of the code for you!

-FMU-proxy is different from other framework for distributed FMU invocations such as [DACCOSIM](https://sourcesup.renater.fr/daccosim/), [FMI GO!](https://mimmi.math.umu.se/cosimulation/fmigo) and [Coral](https://github.com/viproma/coral) in that it completely separates itself from the master algorithm (logically and physically).
+FMU-proxy is different from other frameworks for distributed FMU invocations such as [DACCOSIM](https://sourcesup.renater.fr/daccosim/), [FMI GO!](https://mimmi.math.umu.se/cosimulation/fmigo) and [Coral](https://github.com/viproma/coral) in that it completely separates itself from the master algorithm (logically and physically).
 FMU-proxy is a completely standalone project which provides access to FMUs over the wire.
 And just that.

 The idea is that other applications should use FMU-proxy whenever FMUs are required to run distributed, rather than having each application creating their own solution.